Cifas: Financial stability

+Losses between 2017 and 2022 amount to £5.1 million in total.
+In 2023 Cifas returned to a surplus.

-Cifas declared losses of £749,000 in 2017, a further loss of £578,000 in 2018, a loss of £1,328,000 in 2019 and further losses of £1,389,000 in 2020 and £627,000 in 2021.
-Losses now amount to £4.7 million in total but the Directors consider the organisation to be a well funded going concern.
-Costs grew from £5.6 million to £10.8 million between 2016 and 2021.
-2022's accounts are not yet available.
+The Directors reports consider that the organisation is a well funded going concern with break-even achievable.
+Costs grew from £5.6 million to £14.5 million between 2016 and 2024.
 Cifas is funded largely from levies on financial services suppliers and other participating organisations funded by customers, and public sector organisations that are funded by taxpayers.